tbenade/wercker-devcenter/source/articles/languages/ruby/rails-heroku.md

 ## Creating your wercker.yml file

 The `wercker.yml` file helps you define any services you might need for your application such as databases and queues.
 We will leverage it to set up Postgres.
-Create a `wercker.yml` file with the following contents:
+Read more on the wercker.yml file and its possibilities [here](http://devcenter.wercker.com/articles/werckeryml/).
+Create a `wercker.yml` file with the following contents (we will go over it, inn a bit):

-	box: wercker/ruby
+	box: wercker/ubuntu12.04-ruby2.0.0
     services:
       - wercker/postgresql
+  build:
+    steps:
+      - bundle-install

+We first specify the Ruby box that we want to use on wercker, which is of course the `2.0.0` box.
+Next we specify the services that we want to leverage.
+As said, we will be using Postgresql for our database backend, so we add it to our wercker.yml.

 You will now have access to several environment variables including: